Home

 "Fallers at work," Franklin Division, 1947.

-Photo: University of BC
+Photo: University of British Columbia

 Beaufort Tree Farm, Franklin Division, 1958.

-Photo: BC Forest Service
+Photo: British Columbia Forest Service

 Sloan was on the 1945 Royal Commission that inquired into forest policy and endorsed the concept of "sustained yield forestry," defined as the "perpetual yield of timber to the fullest extent of its productive capacity."
 This seductive sounding lie was legislated by the government as a "Tree Farm Licences" system, a virtual gift to the lumber industry and big corporations to manage BC's publicly owned forests.
 The predictable outcome has been an ecological disaster.